mendel1224/BinarySearchTreeVisualization/README.md

 # BinarySearchTreeVisualization
-Visualizes a binary search tree.
-Prints contents in various outputs
+Binary tree visualization project.
+Reads data from input file and prints a visual representation of the binary tree.
+Various traversal methods and their outputs are included as well.